Nuvindu/Real-Time-Chat-Application-Go/README.md

 <br/>

-To install Go, refer the this [link](https://go.dev/dl/).
+To install Go, follow this [link](https://go.dev/dl/).

-build the structure for the Go GraphQL server using gqlgen library.
+Build the structure for the Go GraphQL server using gqlgen library:

 ```go
 go mod init github.com/99designs/gqlgen